vain/pdfPres/README.md

-pdfPres - a dual head PDF presenter
+pdfpres - a dual head PDF presenter
 ===================================

-pdfPres is a presentation program for PDF files.
+pdfpres is a presentation program for PDF files.
 It uses a "dual head"-layout: One window shows the previous, current and next slides while another window only shows the current slide.
 That additional window can be moved to an external screen (such as a beamer) - use your